cayesoneira/MRPC_DRD1_2024/README.md

 Welcome to the **MRPC_DRD1_2024** repository!
 This repository serves as a comprehensive tool for **Lab 6.B: MRPC Characterization**, part of the **DRD1 Gaseous Detectors School** at CERN (November 27–December 6, 2024).
 It includes all the resources required to conduct the session, focusing on the analysis of MRPC data and high voltage (HV) scans.

+The (documentation page of the detector)[http://nuc1.fis.ucm.es/minitrasgo/] includes instructions on several functions as the HV modification, for example.

 ---

 ## Repository Structure